jquense/clank/README.md

     var doc = new DocOct()
     doc.limbs // => 8

-This effectively means taht you can specify mixin objects before your prototype spec.
+This effectively means that you can specify mixin objects before your prototype spec.

 You can also use cobble's descriptors to handle overrides and super calls. __See the cobble documentation for more information on descriptors__